 - Compare several companies for the best price.

-If you’re still not sure about how to be best positioned to qualify for a loan given your credit situation, here are a few FAQ’s to help **link to lending tree FAQ recapped below**.
+If you are still not sure about how to be best positioned to qualify for a loan given your credit situation, here are a few FAQs to help.

 Q: What are my options after a bankruptcy or foreclosure?